Dubai Ruler buys £45m Mansion

 Sheikh Mohammed bin Rashid al-Maktoum, the ruler of Dubai, has spent £45million on a country estate once owned by diamond magnate and colonial adventurer Cecil Rhodes.
 The mansion is Dalham Hall, which is located near Newmarket in Suffolk and runs across 3,300-acres of land including 39 houses, woods, parklands and woodlands.

 Dalham Hall is an 18th century mansion and it’s a grade II-listed house.
 Sheikh Mohammed already owns the 3,000 acre Dalham Hall stud near Newmarket, Suffolk, where he runs his global blood-stock empire.
-The mansion was sold at a record price for a British country home.Filed under UAE Royals
+The mansion was sold at a record price for a British country home.Filed under United Arab Emirates

-Tagged Dubai, England, Residences, Sheikh Mohammed bin Rashid.
+Tagged Emirate of Dubai, England, Residences, Sheikh Mohammed bin Rashid Al Maktoum.